Find A CoFounder

 After a solid month (or better, two months), you will have been through enough ups and downs, that you'll know whether the two of you work together well.
 That's when you sign the founding papers (with vesting of course).

 Expect rough times ahead no matter what, but at least your startup won't implode immediately due to co-founder disputes.
+You can read some entertaining stories of how famous founders messed up their original founding team.
+You are not the only one struggling with co-founders!

 Go back to the Co-Founder Equity Calculator.